vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 - You can only specify one static IP address on a given port group.
 If more than one of the client, public, or management networks shares a port group, you can only specify a static IP address on one of those networks.
 All of the networks that share that port group use the IP address that you specify.
 - If either of the client or management networks shares a port group with the public network, you can only specify a static IP address on the public network.
-- If either or both of the client or management networks do not use the same network as the public network, you can specify a static IP address for the endpoint VM on those networks by using `--client-network-ip` or `--management-network-ip`, or both.
+- If either or both of the client or management networks do not use the same port group as the public network, you can specify a static IP address for the endpoint VM on those networks by using `--client-network-ip` or `--management-network-ip`, or both.
 In this case, you must specify a corresponding gateway address by using `client/management-network-gateway`.
-- If the client and management networks both use the same network, and the public network does not use that network, you can set a static IP address for the endpoint VM on either or both of the client and management networks.
+- If the client and management networks both use the same port group, and the public network does not use that port group, you can set a static IP address for the endpoint VM on either or both of the client and management networks.
 - If you assign a static IP address to the VCH endpoint VM on the client network by setting the `--client-network-ip` option, and you do not specify one of the TLS options, `vic-machine create` uses this address as the Common Name with which to auto-generate trusted CA certificates.
 If you do not specify `--tls-cname`, `--no-tls` or `--no-tlsverify`, two-way TLS authentication with trusted certificates is implemented by default when you deploy the VCH with a static IP address on the client network.
 If you assign a static IP address to the endpoint VM on the client network, `vic-machine create` creates the same certificate and environment variable files as described in the [`--tls-cname` option](#tls-cname).

   **IMPORTANT**: If the client network shares a network with the public network you cannot set a static IP address for the endpoint VM on the client network.
 To assign a static IP address to the endpoint VM you must set a static IP address on the public network by using the `--public-network-ip` option.
 In this case, `vic-machine create` uses the public network IP address as the Common Name with which to auto-generate trusted CA certificates, in the same way as it would for the client network.

 - If you do not specify an IP address for the endpoint VM on a given network, `vic-machine create` uses DHCP to obtain an IP address for the endpoint VM on that network.
+-  When you specify an address, `vic-machine create` uses the netmask from the gateway.

 You can specify addresses as IPv4 addresses.
 Do not use CIDR notation.